Folsom Child Custody Attorneys Rancho Cordova

 How do I change a custody or visitation order?

 The court recognizes that lives do not stay static.
 Parents change jobs, lose jobs, remarry, sell their homes, and sometimes move away.
 As a result, court orders that once worked for you and your family may no longer be appropriate.
 The court has different standards for changing a custody or visitation order depending on whether the orders are temporary orders or final orders in a judgment.
 To change a custody or visitation order, a parent must either agree with the other parent and file a Stipulation and Order (which is an agreement between the parents), or, file a request for order and ask the court to change the custody or visitation order.
-If you want to discuss how to change a custody or visitation order, call our office at (916) 631-1996 for a free consultation today.
+If you want to discuss how to change a custody or visitation order, call our office at (916) 631-1996 for a reduced fee consultation today.

 What is mediation?
 Do I have to attend mediation?